-In April 2021 renovated terminal was taken into operation.
-The upgraded terminal gives possibility to serve up to 1.2 million passengers.
+In April 2021, renovated terminal was put into operation.
+The upgraded terminal has capacity to serve up to 1.2 million passengers annually.

 Operator companies, as well as UAG, are working for the development of the airport in terms of attracting new airlines and adding new destinations.